Chuck Fleischmann: Economy

 In November 2011, Fleischmann filed a new bill, the Stop Green Initiative Abuse Act of 2011, which would repeal the Department of Energy's Weatherization Assistance Program.
 This program attempts to assist low-income families in lowering their energy bills by adding energy-efficient caulking and insulation to homes.
 A December 2010 Tennessee Comptroller's Office report concluded that funds for the program had been "wasted or misspent".
 Fleischmann's office estimated that if this bill passed it would save taxpayers $2.1 billion over the next decade.
 This was the third bill he proposed.

+Fleischmann supports the use of nuclear power.
+His district contains the Sequoyah Nuclear Plant.
+He is the head of the House Nuclear Cleanup Caucus.
+In 2024, Fleischmann proposed new funding from the Department of Energy to develop advanced nuclear energy projects, including small modular reactors.

+Election laws

 In December 2020, Fleischmann was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
+House speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
 She also reprimanded Fleischmann and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
 Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
-New Jersey Representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat Fleischmann and the other Republicans who signed the brief supporting the suit, arguing that "the text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
+New Jersey representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat Fleischmann and the other Republicans who signed the brief supporting the suit, arguing that "the text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
 Trying to overturn a democratic election and install a dictator seems like a pretty clear example of that."

-Fleischmann supports the use of nuclear power.
-His district contains the Sequoyah Nuclear Plant.
-He is the head of the House Nuclear Cleanup Caucus.
+Foreign policy

+Fleischmann voted to provide Israel with support following the 2023 Hamas attack on Israel.
+When asked about Palestinian deaths from the ongoing Gaza war, Fleischmann said "I will always support Israel, and you can tell the Palestinians I will never support them."
+Fleischmann denied Israel is committing a genocide against the Palestinians.

+Fleischmann supports sending United States aid to Ukraine.

+Government speech

+Fleischmann was one of 120 Republicans who voted against removing Confederate statues from inside the Capitol building.